justinfernald/Yarra/README.md

 ## Current Objectives

 -   Feature creation
+    -   Determine indexing method
 -   Better performance
 -   Adding Tests
 -   Conversion to TypeScript
 -   Creation of Node module

-The main object currently is just the feature creation as right now this is just a test.
+The main object currently is just the feature creation as right now.